Arthur Holly Compton

 Affiliation at the time of the award: University of Chicago, Chicago, IL, USA

 Prize motivation: "for his discovery of the effect named after him"

 Field: atomic physics

-According to Einstein's theory about the photoelectric effect, light consists of quanta with definite energies corresponding to certain frequencies.
-The light quantum is called a photon.
-When Arthur Compton in 1922 sent X-ray photons against a metal surface, the scattered photons had a longer wavelength because part of the incident photon energy was transferred to an electron.
-The experiment confirmed that electromagnetic radiation could also be described as photon-particles following the laws of mechanics.
+According to Albert Einstein's photoelectric effect theory, light consists of quanta, "packages" with definite energies corresponding to certain frequencies.
+A light quantum is called a photon.
+When Arthur Compton directed X-ray photons onto a metal surface in 1922, electrons were emancipated and the X-rays' wavelength increased because some of the incident photon energy was transferred to the electrons.
+The experiment confirmed that electromagnetic radiation could also be described as photon particles following the laws of mechanics.